Transplant team

 Imaging tests

 Your child will need some imaging tests (scans).
-These use special equipment to get images (pictures) of the inside of his or her body.
+These use special equipment to get images (pictures) of the inside of their body.

-• Ultrasound scan – looks at the shape and size of the kidneys and other parts of the urinary system.
-A small handheld device is moved around your child’s skin and uses sound waves to create an image on a screen.
+- Ultrasound scan – looks at the shape and size of the kidneys and other parts of the urinary system.
 An ultrasound scan may also be used to check the blood vessels in your child’s neck, abdomen (tummy area) and groin to make sure that the blood is flowing through them correctly.

 Occasionally, other imaging tests are needed.

-An electrocardiogram checks whether your child’s heart is working well, or whether there are any problems with his or her heartbeat.
+An electrocardiogram checks whether your child’s heart is working well, or whether there are any problems with their heartbeat.
 Sticky pads are placed on your child’s chest, and a machine measures the normal electrical activity.

 Urodynamics

-If your child has a history of bladder problems or vesicoureteral reflux (VUR), he or she may also need urodynamics.
+If your child has a history of bladder problems or vesicoureteric reflux (VUR), they may also need urodynamics.
 These tests check how well the bladder is working.

 Vaccines

 It is important that your child has vaccinations (immunisations) against certain diseases.
-These include all the normal childhood vaccines plus chicken pox – if he or she has not already had this illness – hepatitis B and sometimes BCG (for TB).
-Your child’s doctor will need to check that he or she has developed antibodies against many of these infections, particularly:
+These include all the normal childhood vaccines as well as chicken pox – if they have not already had this illness – hepatitis B and sometimes BCG (for TB).
+Your child’s doctor will need to check that they have developed antibodies against many of these infections, particularly:

 Live vaccinations must be completed at least one month before transplantation, or three months for the BCG vaccine.